MahmoudRabee/Autonation-AWS-EC2-backup/README.md

 ```

 ### 2- backup-ec2 Role
-* Second Role attached to The `Lambda` Function that read Tags of all EC2 instances andbackup EC2 instances with With tag `Backup:true` .
+* Second Role attached to The `Lambda` Function that read Tags of all EC2 instances and backup EC2 instances With tag `Backup:true` .

  We need three policy:
  1. **EC2 list instances**: list instances to check the tags.